 Step 3: How to measure Facebook competitors’ engagement rates?

 Since it would be tough to gather and calculate engagement data manually, we suggest using only the recent 3-12 posts to measure engagement rates.
 It will give you a fresh insight into how brands are doing on social media in the present moment.

 Note: Don’t use posts that were very recently posted, like an hour or a day ago.
 Use posts that have been posted at least two days ago.

-Gather the number of total reactions and comments a post got, and use the formula below to calculate engagement of each position separately.
+Gather the number of total reactions and comments a post got, and use the formula below to calculate the engagement of each position separately.